MattKotsenas/jsImageDiff/README.md

 FAQ
 ---

 ### Why do I get an error like: SCRIPT5022: DOM Exception: SECURITY_ERR (18) (or something similar) ###
-jsImage diff uses the getImageData() API in HTML5 Canvas.
+jsImageDiff uses the getImageData() API in HTML5 Canvas.
 For security reasons, Canvas won't allow JavaScript to write a cross-domain image and read the pixel data back out.
 If you need to read cross-domain content, you'll have to do the usual tricks.
 See http://stackoverflow.com/questions/4672643/html5-canvas-getimagedata-and-same-origin-policy for some additional info.